Atlaz0/EchoSnip/README.md

 1. Go to the [Releases page](https://github.com/Atlaz0/EchoSnip/releases) on GitHub.
 2. Download the latest `EchoSnip.exe` file.

+> **Important Note for Windows Users:**
+>
+> When you first run `EchoSnip.exe`, Windows Defender SmartScreen will likely show a blue pop-up screen that says "Windows protected your PC".
+>
+> **This is normal for new applications from individual developers.** Because the application is not "code signed" (an expensive process for hobbyists), Windows treats it with caution until it builds a reputation.
+The application is safe to use.
+>
+> To run the application, please follow these steps:
+> 1. On the blue screen, click the `More info` link.
+> 2. A new button will appear.
+Click `Run anyway`.
-3. Place the `.exe` file in a folder along with the `config.yaml` file.
+> 3. Place the `.exe` file in a folder along with the `config.yaml` file.
-4. Run `EchoSnip.exe`.
+> 4. Run `EchoSnip.exe`.
 That's it!

 ### For Developers (Running from Source)